jackyzha0/quartz/content/blogs/graphics/god-rays-02.md

 #### Scene Depth
 The closer a ray is to an object, the less we want the ray to obscure that object.
 This can be accomplished using what's called a [[depth-buffer|depth buffer]].
 Depth buffers are just images that store how far away each pixel is from the camera.

 We can take a look at how far away our ray is from the screen and then compare it against how far away the rest of the scene is.
-The **closer they are** together, the **smaller the alpha value** we want to for our ray so long as the ray is **in front of the scene.**
+The **closer they are** together, the **smaller the alpha value** we want so long as the ray is **in front of the scene.**

 A lot of words here but basically: the closer our ray is to something, the less visible it should be.